KodoPengin/Del_U3A/readme/readme_EN.txt

 ----------------- 1. Description -----------------

-The batch scans files within the steam folder for crashlytics and logs and deletes associated files.
+The windows-batch-file scans files within the steam folder for crashlytics and logs and deletes associated files.
 Additionally the CrashDump and Unity Analytics folder (if available) in the user directory are emptied.

 This prevents a secret data mining and sending of Crashlytics by companies like Unity Technologies, ApS, Epic Games, Inc.